What is Apptainer (formerly Singularity)

 Installing/running Apptainer on your own computer

-Apptainer was really developed for use on HPC cluster, but there are ways to run it on your own computer:
+Apptainer was originally developed for use on HPC clusters, but you can also run it on your own computer:

-4. On Windows or MacOS: inside Docker (download a Docker image with Apptainer installed).
+Windows or MacOS Inside Docker (download a Docker image with Apptainer installed)

 Glossary